 The rotavirus vaccine is a live-virus vaccine that helps protect against gastroenteritis caused by rotavirus, which causes vomiting, diarrhea, and, if symptoms persist, dehydration and organ damage.

 When an older rotavirus vaccine was used, the risk of intussusception was increased.
-In this disorder, the intestine is blocked because one segment of the intestine slides into another, much like the parts of a telescope.
+In intussusception, the intestine is blocked because one segment of the intestine slides into another, much like the parts of a telescope.
 The older vaccine was taken off the market in the United States.
-The newer vaccines, when given as recommended, may increase the risk of intussusception, but only slightly.
+The newer vaccines, when given as recommended, may increase the risk of intussusception but only slightly.